marcusolsson/obsidian-plugin-docs/docs/getting-started/create-your-first-plugin.md

 1. Change `name` to the human-friendly name of the plugin, for example `Instant coffee`.
 1. If you'd like, then update `description`, `author`, and `authorUrl` as well.

-A plugin is also a NodeJS package, which you can configure in the `package.json`.
+A plugin is also a Node.js package, which you can configure in the `package.json`.
 You shouldn't need to worry much about it for now.
 For now, update it to match the properties in the plugin manifest.

 1. Open `package.json` in your editor.
 1. Change `name` to match the `id` in `manifest.json`.